AdobeDocs/experience-platform.ko-KR/help/query-service/essential-concepts/dataset-statistics.md

 ANALYZE TABLE adc_geometric COMPUTE STATISTICS FOR ALL COLUMNS as alias_name;
 ```

 The output for the above example is `SUCCESSFULLY COMPLETED, alias_name`.
 The console output does not display the statistics in the response of the analyze table compute statistics command.
-To see the output, you must use the `SHOW STATISTICS` command discussed below. -->
+To see the output, you must use the `SHOW STATISTICS` command discussed below.

-## 통계 표시 {#show-statistics}
+-->

 <!-- Commented out until the <alias_name> feature is released.

+## Show the statistics {#show-statistics}

-The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.  -->
+The alias name used in the query is available as soon as the `ANALYZE TABLE` command has been run.

-필터 조건과 열 목록이 있더라도 계산은 많은 양의 데이터를 대상으로 할 수 있습니다. 쿼리 서비스는 이 계산된 정보를 저장할 통계 ID에 대한 범용 고유 식별자를 생성합니다. 그런 다음 이 통계 ID를 사용하여 `SHOW STATISTICS` 해당 세션 내에서 언제든지 명령을 실행합니다.

-통계 ID 및 생성된 통계는 이 특정 세션에만 유효하며 다른 PSQL 세션에서 액세스할 수 없습니다. 계산된 통계는 현재 지속되지 않습니다. 통계를 표시하려면 아래에 표시된 명령을 사용합니다.
+Even with a filter condition and a column list, the computation can target a large amount of data.
+Query Service generates a universally unique identifier for the statistics ID to store this calculated information.
+You can then use this statistics ID to look up the computed statistics with the `SHOW STATISTICS` command at any time within that session.

+The statistics ID and the statistics generated are only valid for this particular session and cannot be accessed across different PSQL sessions.
+The computed statistics are not currently persistent.
+To display the statistics, use the command seen below.

 ```sql
 SHOW STATISTICS FOR <STATISTICS_ID>;
 ```

-출력은 아래 예제와 유사할 수 있습니다.
+An output might look similar to the example below.

 ```console
                          columnName                         |      mean      |      max       |      min       | standardDeviation | approxDistinctCount | nullCount | dataType